Oral & Vision Health Blog

 • Make sure your regular doctors and dentists accept the insurance you're looking at.

 Looking for insurance is a double-edged sword.
-There are many plan types to choose from, but there are differences to keep in mind.
-To help you make the best choice possible for you and your family we have some tips and tricks you can use.
+There are many plan types to choose from, but there are differences to remember.
+To help you make the best choice possible for you and your family, we have some tips and tricks you can use.

-When it comes to any type of health care, the bottom line is you will save money on each visit by having insurance.
-And you can get the most out of your insurance by knowing how the plan works.
+When it comes to health care, having insurance can significantly reduce your out-of-pocket expenses.
+However, to make the most of your insurance, it's crucial to understand how your plan works.
 Here are some key points to consider when browsing health insurance plans:

 • Is your doctor in-network?

-For dental, medical and vision insurance, you will receive the best discount or rate by going to an in-network provider.
-Some plans do not provide coverage for out-of-network providers.
+• You will receive the best discount or rate for dental, medical, and vision insurance by going to an in-network provider.
+Some plans need to provide coverage for out-of-network providers.
 So, you will want to make sure your provider accepts your insurance.
-Some providers only take certain insurance plans or do not take insurance at all.
+Some providers only take specific insurance plans or do not take insurance at all.

 Will you have a deductible?
 What is the out-of-pocket maximum?